singhdivyanshdishu/codecrafters_shell_cpp/README.md

 ## Platform Support

 - ✅ Linux
-- ⚠️ Windows (untested)
+- ✅ WSL (Windows Subsystem for Linux)
-- ⚠️ macOS (untested)
+- ⚠️ Native Windows not tested

-This project uses POSIX APIs and is primarily developed and tested on Linux.
+This project uses POSIX APIs and is primarily developed and tested on Linux environments.

 ## Motivation